 'Catastrophic' Dam Failures In Michigan Force Thousands To Evacuate

-Thousands of residents in central Michigan have been forced to evacuate their homes after rapidly rising waters from the Tittabawassee River following two dam failures threatened to flood parts of Midland County under as much as 9 feet of water.
+Thousands of residents in central Michigan have been forced to evacuate their homes after rapidly rising waters from the Tittabawassee River from two dam failures threatened to flood parts of Midland County, bringing up to 9 feet of water.

 The ongoing flooding is projected to be "historic," Gov. Gretchen Whitmer said.

-The National Weather Service called the event "extremely dangerous" and said it was caused by a "catastrophic failures at the Edenville and Sanford dams," located roughly 140 miles north of Detroit.
+The National Weather Service called the event "extremely dangerous" and said it was caused by "catastrophic failures at the Edenville and Sanford dams," located about 140 miles north of Detroit.

 It added that "life-threatening flooding" will continue Wednesday.